lobolab/mergem/README.md

-The merge function returns a dictionary of results including the merged model, the metabolite and reaction Jaccard distances of each model with respect to the first model, and the metabolite and reaction model sources.
+The merge function returns a dictionary of results including the merged model, the metabolite and reaction Jaccard distance matrix between models, and the metabolite and reaction model sources.

 ------